Shringasaurus

 Shringasaurus (meaning "horned lizard", from Sanskrit शृङ्ग (śṛṅga), "horn", and Ancient Greek σαῦρος (sauros), "lizard") is an extinct genus of archosauromorph reptile from the Middle Triassic (Anisian) of India.
 It is known from the type and only known species, S. indicus.
 Shringasaurus is known from the Denwa Formation in the state of Madhya Pradesh.
 Shringasaurus was an allokotosaur, a group of unusual herbivorous reptiles from the Triassic, and is most closely related to the smaller and better known Azendohsaurus in the family Azendohsauridae.
 Like some ceratopsid dinosaurs, Shringasaurus had two large horns over its eyes that faced up and forwards from its skull.
 Shringasaurus also bears convergent physical similarities to sauropodomorph dinosaurs, such as its long neck, its shoulders and forelimbs, and the shape of its teeth.
 Shringasaurus possibly occupied a similar ecological niche as a large browsing herbivore before such dinosaurs had evolved.

 Description

-Skeletal restoration and various bones of Shringasaurus.

-Shringasaurus was a large-bodied quadruped, with an estimated body length of 3–4 m.
+Shringasaurus was a large-bodied quadruped.
 It closely resembles the related Azendohsaurus, with its small, boxy head on a long neck and a large, barrel-shaped body with deep shoulders and ribs, sprawled to semi-sprawled limbs and a short tail.
 Aside from being notably larger than Azendohsaurus, Shringasaurus is most recognisable for its long curving brow horns, as well as for having a proportionately shorter and thicker neck than other azendohsaurids and much taller neural spines in the neck and over the shoulders.